mmertsock/eskergames/notes-city.markdown

 - implement Pointer
 - implement Query.
 First instance of a complex in-game modal dialog.
 Pause the game run loop and input controllers when modal is visible.
 - click-and-drag behavior to preview/commit a larger change (bulldozer, roads)
+- only destroy larger plots when clicking the center
 - implement Road builder
 - modifier keys to push/pop tool sessions (eg switching to Pointer/Query) or changing tool mode (eg showing tile coords with the Pointer/query tool, altering road build pathfinding, etc.)